 - Have we formally defined the critical business services?
 Are “front-to-back” mappings of components of these business services understood and maintained?

 - Are impact tolerances established and tested?

 - Is there a structure in place to govern operational resiliency properly across the enterprise?

 - Are appropriate “extreme but plausible” scenarios tested regularly?

-Through these activities, we help organisations demonstrate and improve their operational resiliency through a robust testing programme, building upon existing activities already performed around business continuity management, IT disaster recovery and cybersecurity incident response.
+Through these activities, we help organizations demonstrate and improve their operational resiliency through a robust testing program, building upon existing activities already performed around business continuity management, IT disaster recovery and cybersecurity incident response.